 Facilities & Rules

 - Bring a container to put your berries in to take home.
 We pick in cut-out gallon milk jugs tied around the waist.
 A gallon is considered up to the top, but if you move it and the berries spill out, then you have overfilled and owe a couple bucks more.
-OR if you ate plenty in the field or your kids did…then through in a couple more bucks.
+OR if you ate plenty in the field or your kids did…then throw in a couple more bucks.

 - If you have any rinsed out milk/water/tea jugs, we can always use more to freshen up our stock.